Valsartan Class Action Settlement 2026 — Claim by June 2

 In the summer of 2018, the FDA made a disturbing discovery.
 Certain batches of generic valsartan were contaminated with a chemical called NDMA (N-nitrosodimethylamine).
 NDMA is classified as a probable human carcinogen — in plain English, it's a chemical that likely causes cancer in people.

 To put it in perspective: NDMA was formerly used in rocket fuel production.
 It is not a substance that is supposed to be present in medications at any level.
-But the FDA found that NDMA was being created as an unintended byproduct of cheap manufacturing processes that certain generic drug makers used to produce valsartan's active ingredient.
+But the FDA found that NDMA was being created as an unintended byproduct of manufacturing processes that certain generic drug makers used to produce valsartan's active ingredient.

 The FDA issued massive recalls starting in July 2018.
 Hundreds of batches of valsartan, losartan, and irbesartan (all related blood pressure drugs) were pulled from pharmacy shelves across the country.
 The recalls expanded over the course of a year as more contaminated batches were identified.